There are many types of microphones out there, so choosing the right one can be quite daunting.

 Due to some of the pros and cons of using a USB microphone, I would recommend getting an actual XLR-connected microphone such as the Audio Technica 2035 or a Shure SM58, however, if you don’t want to grab an audio interface and just need a simple USB mic, the Samson Q2U is a fantastic choice.

 This particular microphone is loved by users because of its versatility, including the fact that it has both options: USB capability as well as an XLR connection.
 This makes it a versatile microphone that can serve both needs.
 In other words, if you so choose, you won’t actually need to get an audio interface to hook this up to your computer.

 What I like most about this microphone is that I don’t need to grab my audio interface to set it up, in addition to the handy microphone stand it comes with.

-As long as I have the microphone handy and my USB to USB-C adaptor, I can just plug this in and have a way to get good-sounding quality audio with minimal gear.
+As long as I have the microphone handy and my USB to USB-C adaptor (like this one from Amazon), I can just plug this in and have a way to get good-sounding quality audio with minimal gear.

 Eventually, however, there will come a time when you’ll want a more serious set-up, so just note that this microphone won’t serve your recording needs for forever, but it will certainly be sufficient in the meantime as you get used to recording and audio production.